 Case Study: Tesco’s Packaging Reduction

-Using common packaging components simplifies inventory management and reduces procurement costs.
+Using standardized packaging components streamlines inventory and reduces procurement costs.

 Case Study: Coca-Cola’s Standardized Bottle Design